LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 Current point groups have been further consolidated in the regressions below.

+Regressions with 2-day and 2-week performance window added to the bottom.

+<!
 # UNDER CONSTRUCTION!

 Please see the old version in ```README_v1.md```.
+>

 ## Data